-Here are the main options for making sure your grandchild is financially secure
+Here are the main options for making sure your grandchild is financially secure:

-Setting up a savings account for a grandchild
+Opening a savings account for a grandchild

 A grandparent can open a savings account for their grandchild in the child’s name as long as they have documentation, such as the child’s birth certificate.

 There are lots of accounts specifically for children but the most important point is the rate paid, rather than any gimmicks.

 An advantage for grandparents is that no amount of interest earned on money they put in is subject to tax.
 As long as a child earns less than the personal allowance, currently £12,500, a grandparent can fill out an R85 form to ensure any interest is paid without tax being deducted automatically.

 Paying into a grandchild's Junior ISAs